Education Tips

 However, CPU mining quickly became obsolete as more efficient methods were developed.

-GPU mining (2010-2013)
+GPU Mining (2010-2013)

 In mid-2010, miners discovered that Graphics Processing Units (GPUs) were significantly more efficient at Bitcoin mining: